DataDog/documentation/content/en/opentelemetry/schema_semantics/hostname.md

 ### `host.id` and `host.name`

-If none of the above conventions are present, the `host.id` and `host.name` attributes are used as is to determine the hostname.
+If none of the above conventions are present, the `host.id` and `host.name` attributes are used as-is to determine the hostname.

 **Note:** The OpenTelemetry specification allows `host.id` and `host.name` to have values that may not match those used by other Datadog products in a given environment.
 If using multiple Datadog products to monitor the same host, you may have to override the hostname using `datadog.host.name` to ensure consistency.